In China, rubber-for-loans bet at risk from economy, car sales

 Banks mitigate the risk by loaning the equivalent of only about half the collateral's value.
 That compares with non-perishable collateral such as metal, where banks loan more than 80 percent of the value.
 For perishable commodities such as rubber and foodstuffs, banks also appoint collateral managers to oversee the stocks and monitor the market.

 The total exposure of banks to the rubber stocks in Qingdao amounts to around $260 million, according to Reuters' calculations.
 That assumes half the rubber stored has been used for financing and that banks loan about half the value of the product.
-That would be just a fraction of banks' total loans in China of 67.3 trillion yuan (7.12 trillion pounds) as of end-2012.
+That would be just a fraction of banks' total loans in China of 67.3 trillion yuan ($10.78 trillion) as of end-2012.

-Chinese and international banks, including Industrial and Commercial Bank of China (1398.HK), Standard Chartered (STAN.L) and Australia and New Zealand Banking Corp (ANZ.AX), are active in commodities financing, according to the lenders' websites.
+Chinese and international banks, including Industrial and Commercial Bank of China, Standard Chartered and Australia and New Zealand Banking Corp, are active in commodities financing, according to the lenders' websites.
 It was not clear if these banks also financed rubber purchases.

 The risk of any unwinding of the lending scheme causing a string of defaults on Chinese rubber purchases from top producers such as Thailand or Indonesia should be limited as sellers tend to deal with regular buyers and some ask for down payments.